DagsHub/audio-datasets/voice_gender_detection/README.md

 ![img](https://raw.githubusercontent.com/jim-schwoebel/voice_gender_detection/master/data/Screen%20Shot%202019-07-22%20at%2011.16.14%20AM.png)

 To prepare the dataset, He put the 'males' and 'females' folders in the data directory of this repository.
-This will allow for us to featurize the files and train machine learning models via the provided training scripts.
+This will allow us to featurize the files and train machine learning models via the provided training scripts.

 ![img](https://github.com/jim-schwoebel/gender-detection/raw/master/data/Screen%20Shot%202019-07-22%20at%2012.25.49%20PM.png)